 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in human computer interaction was $25,300 per year.
-These stats come from the U.S. Department of Education.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in human computer interaction have a median salary of $25,300 during the early years of their career.
 During this timeframe, most salaries fell between $25,300 (25th percentile) and $25,300 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to human computer interaction.
+Note that some of these people may have jobs that are not directly related to a human computer interaction degree.